arm-developer-tools/windowsperf/wperf-driver/README.md

 28/10/2022  10:06            33,712 wperf-driver.sys
 ```

-Use `DevCon Install` command to install driver and `DevCon Status` to check driver's status.
-You can also remove driver using `DevCon Remove` command.
+Use `DevCon Install` command to install the driver and `DevCon Status` to check the driver's status.
+You can also remove the driver using the `DevCon Remove` command.
 See examples below.

 Note: We've prepared wrapper scripts for installation, removal and status check of the driver.
 Please see [wperf-scripts/devcon](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/tree/main/wperf-scripts/devcon).